Tuurlijk/TYPOTry/README.md

 # TYPOTry
-A Vagrant box to try out the most recent TYPO3 release.
+A smallish (193 MB) Vagrant box to try out the most recent TYPO3 release.

 Just run `vagrant up` and visit: